Common Issues in Qualifying for Unemployment Benefits:

 I am not sure whether I quit my job or I was fired.

-Sometimes it is not totally clear whether you quit your job or you were fired.
+Sometimes it is not clear whether you quit your job or you were fired.
 You should apply for unemployment benefits if you are not sure.
 Your employer may try to stop you from getting benefits by saying you quit, even if you were actually fired.
-You will then have to show you did not quit your job.
+You then have to show you did not quit your job.

 Will I get unemployment benefits if I was fired?